Indian economy warms in after-glow of Modi's triumph

 Modi vows to build new roads, factories, power lines, high-speed trains and even 100 new cities.

-These gigantic tasks will require an overhaul of India's strained public finances, stringent land acquisition laws, chaotic tax regime and rigid labour rules.
+These gigantic tasks will require an overhaul of India's strained public finances, stringent land acquisition laws, chaotic tax regime and rigid labor rules.

 Modi has to expend political capital to push through those reforms, and he is still hampered by the lack of majority in India's upper house, though upcoming state elections might put his party in a stronger position.